New VP for EMEA Region

 Anne Brady, senior partner of Anne Brady McQuillans DFK chartered accountants, based in Dublin, Ireland, has taken the reins as the new vice-president of the EMEA region.

-She succeeds Johan Dens, of legal, tax and accountancy firm Juribel, based in Antwerp, Belgium, and will be looking to continue his work as well as focusing on key areas including the professional development of young people, technology, the new DFK Diversity and Inclusion Initiatives Executive Committee and recruitment.
+She succeeds Johan Dens, of legal, tax and accountancy firm Juribel, based in Antwerp, Belgium, and will be looking to continue his work as well as focusing on key areas including the professional development of young people, technology, the new the new DFK International Women in Leadership Executive Committee and recruitment.

 Anne said: “I am delighted to be taking over as vice-president of the EMEA and would like to thank Johan for all of his work during his term.

 “As well as continuing Johan’s work I will be focusing on a number of areas.
 I am a huge advocate of professional development and will be looking to ensure we continue to provide training opportunities for young people.

 “We already host an annual EMEA Young Professionals Conference and also had our very first Future Leaders Summit which was held in Dubai in February.
 This was an excellent event attended by 18 young partners who were able to network and share their passion for the organisation.